|

 and the Law in Australia also identifies practical

 solutions for solicitors, barristers, community workers, policy makers and women.
+All contributors are experts in their area

 of law and are drawn from legal practice, academia and government.
 The